PayalGarg1201/Data-Analysis-in-Excel/README.md

-In this project Data Analysis is done by using :
+Attaching one more Excel project in this folder performing Data Analysis, EDA to create visualization is done by using :

 Excel Formulas, Exploratory Data Analysis (EDA) with Conditional Formating, Pivot Table, Slicers, Anamolies (charts in Excel), visualization in Excel.